nathan-fairchild/Brutus-Light-Fields/README.md

 The four clips provided here are excerpts from material shot with Brutus including:

-"Bagpipes" - A backyard performance of "Amazing Grace" by Andrew MacGregor https://www.mightykingdrew.com/ "ElectricViolin" - An electric violin and Chinese erhu performance by Chishuan Yang http://chihsuan.com/ "Funhouse" - An interview with Google Artist-in-Residence Alexa Meade in her colorful Los Angeles apartment http://alexameade.com/
+"Bagpipes" - A backyard performance of "Amazing Grace" by Andrew MacGregor https://www.mightykingdrew.com/

+"ElectricViolin" - An electric violin and Chinese erhu performance by Chishuan Yang http://chihsuan.com/

+"Funhouse" - An interview with Google Artist-in-Residence Alexa Meade in her colorful Los Angeles apartment http://alexameade.com/

 "Hearts" - From the play "99 Percent Compatible" written and performed by Amanda Weier and Derek Manson

+Full-length versions of these several-minute performances can be provided upon request.